 - It tracks how often agents interrupt customers or leave long pauses.

-Call Recording Software
+1. Call Recording Software

 Call recording software captures, stores, and archives voice interactions between agents and customers.
-It helps businesses analyze conversations, resolve disputes, ensure compliance, and train agents effectively.

 Key Features

-- Full or Selective Call Recording.
-Businesses can choose to record all calls, specific agent calls, or only flagged interactions for review.
+- Full or Selective Call Recording: Businesses can choose to record all calls, specific agent calls, or only flagged interactions for review.

-- AI-Powered Speech Transcription.
-Automatically converts spoken conversations into searchable text, making it easy to find key interactions.
+- AI-Powered Speech Transcription: Automatically converts spoken conversations into searchable text, making it easy to find key interactions.

-- Multi-Channel Recording.
-Captures interactions from voice calls, emails, chats, and social media for a holistic customer experience view.
+- Multi-Channel Recording: Captures interactions from voice calls, emails, chats, and social media for a holistic customer experience view.

-Screen Monitoring & Recording Tools
+2. Screen Monitoring and Recording Tools

-Screen monitoring software tracks agent desktop activity during customer interactions.
 These tools ensure workflow compliance, security, and productivity while preventing data leaks.

 Key Features

-- Live Screen Monitoring.
-Supervisors can view agent desktops in real time.
+- Live Screen Monitoring: Supervisors can view agent desktops in real-time.

-- Screen Recording.
-Captures entire sessions for post-call audits and security reviews.
+- Screen Recording: Captures entire sessions for post-call audits and security reviews.

-- Data Loss Prevention (DLP) Alerts.
-Flags unauthorized actions, such as copying sensitive customer data.
+- Data Loss Prevention (DLP) Alerts: Flags unauthorized actions, such as copying sensitive customer data.

-Workforce Analytics & Productivity Tracking Tools
+Workforce Analytics and Productivity Tracking Tools

-Workforce analytics tools track agent activity, idle time, and overall efficiency.
-These tools help call center managers identify performance trends, balance workloads, and improve scheduling strategies.
+These tools help managers identify performance trends, balance workloads, and improve scheduling strategies.

 Key Features